cthae/Adobe-Launch-Debugger/README.md

   <summary>The dev plan and event log:</summary>
 * [ ] Release v1.10.
-* [ ] Implement Launch UI improvements.
 * [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
 * [ ] Support for Mozilla FF.
 Same extension.
 Cross-browsers.
 Seems like mostly only background will have to be reimplemented, but many APIs may be off.
 We'll see.
+* [ ] Implement Launch UI improvements.
+* [x] Release v1.09.05
-* [ ] Rename the content-script.js to something more interesting.
+* [x] Rename the content-script.js to something more interesting.
 It's visible in the console and can be filtered by.
-* [x] Further improve the custom logging, allowing shorthands: p12/c12/v12/e12/l2.
+* [x] Web SDK: Further improve the custom logging, allowing shorthands: p12/c12/v12/e12/l2.
 * [x] Apply all the shorthanded custom logging to Appmeasurement logging too.
 * [x] Release v1.09.1 To the webstore only.
 * [x] Fix a bug in custom logging, in event shortcuts for the data.__adobe.analytics usecases.